gholler-sopra/hydrator-plugins/core-plugins/docs/Projection-transform.md

 | headers    | map<string, string> | { "user": "samuel" } |
 | cost       | float               | 8.88                 |

-It will transform it to this output record:
+it will transform the input record to this output record:

 | field name | type                | value                |
 | ---------- | ------------------- | -------------------- |